 3. Nurturing our babies: for moms who choose to nurse their infants, we want you to know that we encourage you and support you if you choose to come in and feed your baby throughout the day.
 We have a rocker in the infant room where it is quiet and private for you to bond.
 If you would like more privacy, our office and front room are also available with a comfortable chair and couch.
 We want to support you in nurturing and bonding with your baby.

 4. Infants ages birth through 17 months old: by child care licensing standards, your infant is considered to be a “child” at 18 months old.
 Until that age they are “infants”.
-For their safety, children more than 18 months older must be separated, i.e. for a 6 month old the oldest child they may be with is 24 months (6 + 18 months).
-And infants 0-17 months must nap with the minimum standards ratio of teachers; at our school this usually means all infants nap with 2 teachers in Infantville.
+For their safety, children more than 18 months older must be separated, i.e. for a 6-month-old the oldest child they may be with is 24 months (6 + 18 months).
+And infants 0-17 months must nap with the ratio of the minimum standard of teachers; at our school, this usually means all infants nap with 2 teachers in Infantville.

 Celebrations and photos

 We will have seasonal parties such as Halloween, Christmas, Valentine’s Day, Easter, and Thanksgiving.
 Parent’s involvement is most welcome.
-By signing the parent agreement, I agree to allow my child’s photo to be taken for instructional uses in the classroom (example the charts and name cards in the classrooms) and in addition to the I’m Just a Kid! website.
-I understand that these photos as well as family photos we bring and/or are taken may be used in the parent notes, classrooms and the website.
-If photos of your child will not be permitted, please indicate it on the parent agreement page by circling that item and initialing.
+By signing the parent agreement, I agree to allow my child’s photo to be taken for instructional uses in the classroom (for example the charts and name cards in the classrooms) and in addition to the, I’m Just a Kid! website.
+I understand that these photos as well as family photos we bring and/or are taken may be used in the parent notes, classrooms, and the website.
+If photos of your child will not be permitted, please indicate it on the parent agreement page by circling that item and initialing it.